Ilhan Omar’s Husband Reportedly Wants A Divorce After Cheating Allegations

 As previously reported by The Inquisitr, the two had already been living apart for months.
 Reports said that Hirsi would live in Omar’s luxury Minneapolis apartment when she was out of town.
 When she returned, he would crash at friends’ apartments.
 The joint house shared by the two in the Cedar-Riverside neighborhood is said to look abandoned, according to a Post reporter.

 This would not be the first time that Omar and Hirsi have divorced.
 The two were married in the Islamic faith tradition in the early 2000s.
-The pair separated in 2008, and shortly afterwards, Omar married Ahmed Nur Said Elmi.
+The pair separated in 2008, and shortly afterward, Omar married Ahmed Nur Said Elmi.

 This marriage has been placed under a media microscope after the allegations that Elmi is Omar’s brother.
-Social media posts suggest a familial relationship between the pair, and official documents show that Omar and Hirsi were still living together despite her marriage to another man (via Politifact).
-However, nothing has been conclusively proven.
+Social media posts suggest a familial relationship between the pair, and official documents show that Omar and Hirsi were still living together despite her marriage to another man (via PolitiFact).
+However, nothing has been conclusively proved.

 Omar and Hirsi reunited in 2012.

-Omar has denied both allegations that she married her brother and the charge that she was having an affair with Mynett.
+Omar has denied the allegations that she married her brother and the charge that she was having an affair with Mynett.